ing-bank/threshold-signatures/README.md

 * Parties are identified in the protocol by PartyId structure.
 It makes a party identifier unique and independent from other parameters of the protocol, such as x-coordinate in Shamir secret sharing.
 * The list of ids of parties that generated a key is stored next to that key.
 It allows the signing algorithm to choose a quorum from parties that are known to be online.
 * Protocol timeout detection is supported by the state machine.
-* Heavy range proofs for MtA part of the protocol ( see signing section ) are interchangeable with simplified proofs as a run-time option defined per key ( see [1] ch.5 for details ).
-This allows improving the performance of the signing protocol.
 * The initial partial private key is not copied to the protocol memory.
 Instead, the machine fetches the key via the SecureKeyLoader interface from an extern secure vault.
 Fetching happens when the key is needed for the generation of shares, and the key bytes are zeroed afterward.